Royal Flemish Theatre

 The Royal Flemish Theatre (Koninklijke Vlaamse Schouwburg /nl/, abbreviated KVS; Théâtre royal flamand /fr/) is a theatre in central Brussels, Belgium.
 It is the anchor of the Flemish theatre company in Brussels, which aims to promote professional theatre in the Dutch language in Belgium and abroad.
 A place is also made for dance, poetry, music and temporary exhibitions.

 The theatre is located in the Quays or Sainte-Catherine/Sint-Katelijne Quarter, where the inner port of the City of Brussels was located until the end of the 19th century.
 Its main façade is located on the Rue de Laeken/Lakensestraat.
-It is served by the metro stations Yser/IJzer (on lines 2 and 6) and Sainte-Catherine/Sint-Katelijne (on lines 1 and 5).

 History

 Early history

 From the middle of the 19th century, there was a desire to establish a permanent Flemish theatre company in Brussels.
 In 1852, the Tooneel der Volksbeschouwing—Brussels' foremost Dutch-language company—was founded.
 This led the city authorities to reassign the former Brussels Arsenal in the Quays or Sainte-Catherine/Sint-Katelijne Quarter to that destination, a project negotiated since 1860.
 This building, originally a warehouse designed by the architect Remi Nivoy and erected between 1779 and 1781, stood at the end of an old dock, dug in 1639 as part of the Port of Brussels, at the eastern end of the Quai au Foin/Hooikaai and the Quai aux Pierres de Taille/Arduinkaai.